Online Modified Greedy Algorithm for Storage Control under Uncertainty: Proofs of IID Case

 Notice that it has the same objective as \Pk{1}, and evidently it is a relaxation of \Pk{1}.
-This implies that $\v^\star(\Pk{2})$ (in particular $\u^\star(\Pk{2})$) may not be feasible for \Pk{1}, and
+This implies that \ylmod{$\vpistar(\Pk{2})$ (in particular $\upistar(\Pk{2})$)} may not be feasible for \Pk{1}, and

-The reason for the removal of state-dependent constraints \eqref{P1:bbounds-u} (and hence \eqref{P1:dynamics} as the sequence $\{\b_t: t\ge 1\}$ becomes irrelevant to the optimization of $\{\u_t: t\ge 1\}$) in \Pk{2} is that the state-independent problem \Pk{2} has easy-to-characterize optimal stationary control policies.
-In particular, from the theory of stochastic network optimization \cite{NeelyBook}, the following result holds. \begin{lemma} [Optimal Stationary Disturbance-Only Policies] Under Assumption~\ref{ass:1} there exists a stationary disturbance-only\footnote{The policy is a pure function (possibly randomized) of the current disturbances $\d_t$ and $\p_t$.} policy $\vstat_t = (\ustat_t, \f^\mathrm{stat}_t)$ , satisfying \eqref{P2:ubounds} and \eqref{P2:ubar}, and providing the following guarantees for all $t$:
+The reason for the removal of state-dependent constraints \eqref{P1:bbounds-u} (and hence \eqref{P1:dynamics} as the sequence $\{\b_t: t\ge 1\}$ becomes irrelevant to the optimization of \ylmod{$\{\u_t: t\ge 1\}$)} in \Pk{2} is that the state-independent problem \Pk{2} has easy-to-characterize optimal stationary control policies.
+In particular, from the theory of stochastic network optimization \cite{NeelyBook}, the following result holds. \begin{lemma}[Optimal Stationary Disturbance-Only Policies] Under Assumption~\ref{ass:1} there exists a stationary disturbance-only\footnote{The policy is a pure function (possibly randomized) of the current disturbances $\d_t$ and $\p_t$.} policy $\vpistat = (\upistat, \fpistat)$, satisfying \eqref{P2:ubounds} and \eqref{P2:ubar}, and providing the following guarantees for all $t$:

-where the expectation is taken over the randomization of $\d_t$, $\p_t$, and (possibly) $\vstat_t$. \end{lemma} \begin{remark} Lemma~\ref{lemma:neely} holds for many non-i.i.d. disturbance processes as well.
+where $\vstat_t = (\ustat_t, \fstat_t)$ is the control action induced by control policy $\vpistat$ at time $t$ and the expectation is taken over the randomization of $\d_t$, $\p_t$, and (possibly) $\vpistat$. \end{lemma} \begin{remark} Lemma~\ref{lemma:neely} holds for many non-i.i.d. disturbance processes as well.
 One can generalize the results in Lemma~\ref{lemma:neely} to other stationary processes by invoking Theorem 4.5 of~\cite{NeelyBook}.
 Generalizing to the case without stationary assumptions is also possible; see~\cite{2010arXiv1003.3396N} and references therein for more details. \end{remark}

-Equation~\eqref{eq:statCostLink} not only assures the storage operation induced by the stationary disturbance-only policy achieves the optimal cost, but also guarantees that the expected stage-wise cost is a constant across time $t$ and equal to the optimal time average cost.
+Equation~\eqref{eq:statCostLink} not only assures the storage operation induced by the stationary disturbance-only policy achieves the optimal cost, but also guarantees that the expected stage-wise cost is a constant across time periods and equal to the optimal time average cost.
 This fact will later be exploited in order to establish the performance guarantee of our online algorithm.
-By the merits of this lemma, in the sequel, we overload $\v^\star(\Pk{2})$ to denote the control sequence obtained from an optimal stationary disturbance-only policy.